goschtl/zope/zopetoolkit/doc/source/index.rst

 The whole collection of ZTK libraries are used in various web frameworks and web application servers.
-Two of these are managed by the Zope project: Zope 3 and Grok.
+Two of these are managed by the Zope project: BlueBream and Grok.
 If you install one of these systems, you will get the ZTK along with it automatically.

 The :ref:`steering-group` is there to help guide the development